Marilyn Monroe 1926-1962

 Biography

-Her mother, Gladys, worked at RKO studios as a film cutter but she had psychological problems and was committed to a mental institution.
-Norma was first placed with foster parents and then, aged 11 in 1937, was declared a ward of the state, at which time she moved in with family friend Grace McKee Goddard.
-Grace had a fascination for the then extremely popular blonde star, Jean Harlow, and she and Marilyn would regularly go to watch Harlow films.
-This was the start of Marilyn's lifelong interest in movies and movie stars.
-Norma Jeane met Jim Dougherty, the son of a neighbour, in 1941.
-She was 16 and he 21.
-When Grace learned that she and her husband would be leaving LA for the East Coast she encouraged the couple to marry to avoid Norma Jean having to return to foster care.
+Norma Jeane met Jim Dougherty, the son of a neighbour, in 1941 when she was 16 and he 21.
+When Grace learned that she and her husband would be leaving Los Angeles for the East Coast she encouraged the couple to marry to avoid Norma Jeane having to return to foster care.
 So, after dating for 6 months, Norma and Dougherty married in June, 1942.

-By all accounts, the marriage was not unhappy although Monroe later claimed she was'bored', but within a year Jim had joined the Merchant Marine and in 1944 was posted to the South Pacific.
-His young wife started working in the Radioplane Munitions Factory spraying airplane parts with fire retardant and inspecting parachutes.
-After a few months 'Yank' magazine sent a photographer, David Conover, to get shots of women working and making a contribution to the war effort.
-After using Norma for the shoot he encouraged her tok sin up with The Blue Book modeling agency and she began tok get more and more assignments.
-She was a natural photographic model and within two years she was in a full time modelling career with over 30 national magazine covers to her credit.
+After a few months, 'Yank' magazine sent a photographer, David Conover, to get shots of women working and making a contribution to the war effort.
+After using Norma for the shoot he encouraged her to sign up with the local Blue Book modeling agency and she began to get more and more assignments.
+She was a natural photographic model.
+The camera loved her fresh faced good looks and within two years she was in a full time modelling career with over 30 national magazine covers to her credit.

-Norma's world was expanding and she began to take acting lessons.
+Norma's world was expanding and she began to take acting and singing lessons.
 She renewed her interest in the work and methods of stars like Jean Harlow and Lana Turner.
-Her modelling fame had reached Ben Lyons, then a talent scout for Twentieth Century Fox, who arranged a screen test for her.
+Her modelling fame reached the ears of Ben Lyons, then a talent scout for Twentieth Century Fox, who arranged a screen test for her.
 On her husband's return in 1946 she had to choose between career and marriage.
 She and Jim were divorced in June 1946 and two months later she was signed by Twentieth Century Fox to her first studio contract.
 At Lyons' suggestion she changed her name, borrowing Marilyn from Marilyn Miller with Monroe being her mother's maiden name.

 During her Fox contract Marilyn appeared in 2 minor films, 'Scudda Hoo!
 Scudda Hay!' and 'Dangerous Years', both in 1947 but after 6 months she returned to modelling when her contract was not renewed.
 It was at this time that she did the nude photographs which later were to become so famous.